 A range of demand-side responses trade off against electricity, transport and other $CO_2$ abatement mechanisms.
-In these cost-optimal solutions, the model makes maximum use of available conservation measures due to the stringency of the $CO_2$ target.
+In these cost-optimal solution, the model maxes out available conservation measures due to the stringency of the $CO_2$ target.
 This is despite the use of a higher 25% hurdle rate, designed to partially account for market risk, information deficiencies and other market imperfections in the uptake of end-use conservation options.
-In addition to efficiency and technical conservation, the purely behavioural change in energy service demands cluster around 10-15% and contribute significantly to lowering marginal $CO_2$ prices (compare with standard MARKAL results).
-In general there is a trade-off between upstream emission reduction options and demand reductions, as seen in the cases with restricted upstream and technology options, as well as the "distance to target", as seen in the lower and higher resource price sensitivities.
+In addition to efficiency and technical conservation, the purely behavioural change in energy service demands cluster around 10-15% and contribute significantly to lowering marginal $CO_2$ prices (e.g., comparing vs. standard MARKAL results).
+In general there is trade-off between upstream emission reduction options and demand reductions, as seen in the cases with restricted upstream and technology options, as well as the "distance to target", as seen in the lower and higher resource price sensitivities.